jamesr66a/onnx/docs/Operators.md

 ### <a name="Not"></a><a name="not">**Not**</a>

-  Returns the negation of the input tensor element-wise.

 #### Versioning

 This operator is used if you are using version 1 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has: